Household Charge : The Facts

 Waivers

-The following households will have the charge waived :
+The following households had the charge waived :

 2. Those in certain unfinished housing estates (Estimated to be less than 1300 estates) : – which will be on a list prescribed by the Minister for the Environment, Community and Local Government.
 (See List of Unfinished Estates Here).

-People claiming a waiver still need to register for the household charge and claim the waiver.
+People claiming a waiver still needed to register for the household charge and claim the waiver.

 Selling Your House : A vendor of a residential property must pay any household charge, late payment fee and late payment interest due on the property and give a certificate of discharge, exemption or waiver in respect of each liability date during the vendor’s ownership to a purchaser on or before the sale or transfer can be completed.